meltano/meltano/docs/src/_tutorials/example-projects.md

 The following Meltano projects are real-world examples of Meltano in production use.
 If you're about to launch your pipelines into your own production environment or want to take a look at how others organize their projoects, these projects are a great place to start.

 - **[Meltano Squared](https://github.com/meltano/squared)** - This is the project the Meltano team uses to manage their Meltano instance.
+Meltano Squared is quite comprehensive running on kubernetes, leveraging multiple yaml files, environments, plugin inheritance, Great Expectations, SQLFluff, dbt, Airflow and Superset.
 - **[GitLab Data Meltano](https://gitlab.com/gitlab-data/gitlab-data-meltano)** - This is the project GitLab uses to manage Meltano.

 ### 2. Simple Meltano example projects